Maths

 Conveniently scales the provided values to the best determined magnitude, and returns the scaled values and the magnitude string to use in plots labels.

-• force_magnitude (float) -- a specific magnitude value to use for the scaling, if desired.
+• force_magnitude (float, optional) -- A specific magnitude value to use for the scaling, if desired.

 Example